OData/v3ProtocolDocument/OData URL Conventions.markdown

 - Invoking a Function that returns a single entity (see rule: entityFunctionCall)
 - Invoking an Action that returns a single entity (see rule: actionCall)
-- Invoking a ServiceOperation that returns a single entity (see rule: entityServiceOpCall)
+- Invoking a service operation that returns a single entity (see rule: entityServiceOpCall)

 Often however a single entity is accessed by composing more path segments to a resourcePath that identifies a Collection of Entities, for example by: